-Applications may be submitted by mail or electronically, but must include all necessary attachments.
+Applications may be submitted by mail or electronically, but must include electronic copies of all necessary attachments.
+For final certification, two bound paper copies of the appraisal are required.
 The Department will not accept incomplete applications for consideration.
 If an incomplete application is received, the applicant will be notified of this fact and given an opportunity to submit the additional required materials.